siirtola/AnomalyExplorer/README.md

 ## Documentation

-Currently, the only documentation is the accepted PLOS-One article which will be added here once published.
+Currently, the only documentation is the [PLOS-One article](https://doi.org/10.1371/journal.pone.0135806).
 The distribution contains example data files demonstrating the anomaly types that can be detected with AE.

 ## Installation